Faizism/supermarket_analysis/README.md

-<h1> [Your Project Title] </h1>
+<h1> Customer Insights and Campaign Effectiveness Analysis </h1>

 ## 1. Project Overview
-This project analyzes business data to extract insights, improve decision-making, and identify key trends.
-The primary focus is to **[Your Problem Statements]**(mention business objectives, such as optimizing sales, reducing operational costs, customer segmentation, etc.).
+This project analyzes customer insights and the effectiveness of promotional campaigns at Supermarket X. The primary focus is to increase customer responsiveness rate to promotional campaigns and optimize marketing strategies.

 Key Objectives:
-- Objective 1: (E.g., Analyze customer purchasing patterns)
-- Objective 2: (E.g., Forecast future sales using machine learning)
-- Objective 3: (E.g., Identify high-value customer segments)
+1. Identify the characteristics of customers who have never responded to promotional campaigns.
+2. Determine the types of products frequently purchased by customers who have never responded to promotional campaigns.
+3. Analyze the distribution channels used by non-responsive customers.

 ## 2. Data Sources
-- [Dataset 1](link) - Description of dataset (e.g., Sales data for 2020–2023)
+- [Dataset 1](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign) - Marketing Campaign of Supermarket 2012-2014
-- [Dataset 2](link) – Description of dataset (e.g., Customer demographic information)
-- ...

 ## 3. Technologies Used
-- Programming Language: Python (e.g., Pandas, NumPy)
+- Programming Language: Python (Pandas, NumPy, Scipy, Matplotlib, Seaborn, Plotly)
-- Visualization: Matplotlib, Seaborn, Plotly
+- Visualization Tools: Matplotlib, Seaborn
-- Interactive Dashboard: Tableau
 - Version Control: Git
 - Others: Jupyter Notebook
-- ...

 ## 4. Project Structure